Why the Epidemic of Elbow Injuries

 absolutely miserable communicator; he refuses to use the common

 physiological terminology, among other things.
 As a result, pretty much nobody, myself

 included, understood exactly what he was talking about.
 There's

-also the issue that it's debatable whether Marshall's proposed
+and the fact that it's debatable whether Marshall's proposed

 solutions will actually fix the problem without introducing a